stackpress/lib/docs/Structures.md

 `true` if the value exists, `false` otherwise.

-#### Deleting Values
+### 3.6.
+Deleting Values

-The following example shows how to delete a value.
+The following example shows how to delete a value from the set.

 ```typescript
 const deleted = mySet.delete('value'); // true if deleted, false if not found